Lake Tuggeranong

-Lake Tuggeranong, an artificial lake sourced by the confluence of Tuggeranong Creek and stormwater discharge from urban and rural areas, is located in the Tuggeranong district of Canberra, within the Australian Capital Territory, Australia.

-The lake is situated adjacent to the Tuggeranong Town Centre, and is bounded by the suburbs of Bonython in the south-east and Kambah in the north-west.
+Lake Tuggeranong is a reservoir formed by the Tuggeranong Dam, an earth-fill embankment dam across the Tuggeranong Creek, in the Tuggeranong district of Canberra, within the Australian Capital Territory, Australia.
+The artificial lake is situated adjacent to the Tuggeranong Town Centre, and is bounded by the suburbs of in the south-east and Kambah in the north-west.

-Features
+Overview

 Lake Tuggeranong was created by the construction of a dam in 1987 coinciding with urban development in the district.
+In addition to Tuggeranong Creek, the reservoir is sourced by stormwater discharge from urban and rural areas and was built as a sediment trap for soil and debris, and to improve the quality of the water flowing into the Murrumbidgee River.

+Completed in 1988 by Leighton Contrcators, the earth-filled dam wall is 20 m high and 640 m long.
+The impounded reservoir, Lake Tuggeranong, has a maximum capacity of 1800 ML when full and covers an area of 60 ha.
+The uncontrolled spillway has the flow capacity of 990 m3/s.
+The Isabella Pond is located upstream of the dam wall.

-The lake was built as a sediment trap for soil and debris, and to improve the quality of the water flowing into the Murrumbidgee River.
-Tuggeranong Creek feeds the Isabella Pond, that then flows into Lake Tuggeranong.
-The water quality of the lake is monitored by health and environmental agencies, and is subject to health hazards such as toxic blue-green algal blooms or high faecal bacteria counts, given the urban and rural runoff of the lake source.
+The water quality of Lake Tuggeranong is monitored by health and environmental agencies, and is subject to health hazards such as toxic blue-green algal blooms or high faecal bacteria counts, given the urban and rural runoff of the lake source.

 The lake is a popular recreational site.
 The foreshore of the lake is parkland, with swimming, fishing, wind-surfing and non-motorised boating all possible activities on the lake.
 A bicycle path surrounds the lake, running for 6.7 km.